Weitere Infos (Randbereich)

 And they're all made out of ticky-tacky

-And the words on all the pages
+And the words and all the pictures

 are tagged with H-T-M-L,